• Skip to primary navigation

 How much does it cost to make this wall markerboard?

-These whiteboard walls held up well over the years, though I found that because of the heat in my office, they shrunk slightly, resulting in a separation between the sheets.
+These whiteboard walls held up well over the years, though I found that they shrunk slightly because of the heat in my office, resulting in a separation between the sheets.
 So, to repair this, I added Scotch Dry Erase Tape and layered it over the two pieces to cover the gap.

 I also hung Command looks on them to hold my calendar and other papers I wanted to have displayed.
 I even taped some pictures of family members.